The Four Polarizations of the $W$ at High Energies: Outlook and Conclusion

-In Sec.~\ref{sec:case_studies} we considered several case studies that demonstrate the utility of our power-counting.
-In general, polarization interference does not vanish, even when intermediate states are on-shell.
-In practice, for LHC-like environments polarization interference is suppressed because: (a) SM fermions are relatively light compared to hard scattering scales and therefore helicity inversion is forbidden. (b) Gauge interactions involve (axial)vector currents that preserve fermion helicities in massless limits and therefore some helicity and kinematical combinations are forbidden. (c) Weak bosons can sometimes be light compared to hard scattering scales and therefore helicity inversion is suppressed.
+In Sec.~\ref{sec:noninterference} and Sec.~\ref{sec:case_studies} we considered several case studies that demonstrate the utility of our power counting.
+In the general case with fully massive external states, polarization interference in weak boson production does not vanish, even when intermediate states are on-shell.
+In practice, however, for LHC-like environments polarization interference in inclusive, unpolarized processes is suppressed due to a combination of kinematical mass-over-energy effects, rotation invariance, and (partial) parity conservation, in addition to usual arguments of spin correlation.

-For high-energy processes with a single $W$ emission/exchange, we find that matrix elements tend to be dominated by a single helicity state $W_\lambda^{(*)}$ in a given kinematical configuration of external particles.
-While the specific helicity state depends strongly on the helicities and kinematics of external particles, the smallness of polarization interference appears stable, i.e., remains small locally.
-Importantly, the existence of new interactions can disrupt structural cancellations~\cite{Celada:2023oji}, and we encourage explorations into this.
+Importantly, cancellations are process dependent.
+For example: in $V+{\rm jets}$, polarization interference cancels after integration over the angular kinematics of decay particles (see Sec.~\ref{sec:noninterference}), while for decays of unpolarized top quarks, polarization interference cancels at the fully local level.
+Likewise, the existence of new interactions, such as those considered in Ref.~\cite{Panico:2017frx,Celada:2023oji}, can disrupt non-interference and we encourage explorations into this.

+Finally, our work goes beyond contemporary analyses on polarization as we are able to compute polarization interference directly while simultaneously keeping track of gauge artifacts in on- and off-shell regimes.
+The expressions throughout Sec.~\ref{sec:polvector} make this procedure tractable.
+While we focused on resonant single-boson exchanges, the findings of Sec.~\ref{sec:noninterference} and Sec.~\ref{sec:case_studies} tend to follow patterns and are likely to hold more generally.

-Our work goes beyond contemporary analyses as it is applicable to intermediate weak bosons in off-shell regimes.
-We encourage the application of our work to multi-boson processes.
-While many aspects of our power-counting hold at the loop level, this should be studied carefully.
-In kinematical regimes where EW radiation may be factorizable~\cite{Ruiz:2021tdt,Bigaran:2025rvb}, our work suggests that polarization interference may be strongly suppressed.
+We encourage the application of our formalism to multiboson processes.
+Many aspects of our power counting are expected to hold at the loop level, including the ``2P scheme'' in Sec.~\ref{sec:interference_independence}, but this should be investigated.
+In kinematical regimes where EW radiation may be factorizable~\cite{Ruiz:2021tdt,Bigaran:2025rvb}, our work also suggests that polarization interference may be small.
 Our work is also applicable to neutral-current exchanges with $Z^{(*)}_{\lambda}/\gamma^*_{\lambda'}$ interference, which is of broader interest~\cite{Chen:2016wkt,Marzocca:2024ica,Dittmaier:2025htf}.
-We find that applying partial fractions to the product of $Z^{(*)}_{\lambda}/\gamma^*_{\lambda'}$ poles $1/[q^2(q^2-M_Z^2)] = 1/[M_Z^2(q^2-M_Z^2)] - 1/(q^2M_Z^2)$ helps preserve our power counting.
+Even in this situation, we find that power counting can still be realized by applying partial fractions to the product of $Z^{(*)}_{\lambda}/\gamma^*_{\lambda'}$ poles.